wierdlygoodcoder/activity-time/README.md

 ### Solved bugs
 - fixed commas on settings.py on installed app
 - fixed link to media directory
 - fixed link to css and js directory
+    - I'll show you in the main app urls.py I added the following !
+    - in settings.py I added line 135
+    - and I removed the static lines from booking > urls.py

 ### Remaining bugs